untsop/ffmpeg-build/README.md

 Static audio-only FFmpeg builds
 ===============================

-This project contains scripts for small static audio-only FFmpeg builds that are used for Chromaprint packaging.
+This project contains scripts for small static audio-only, dedicated to transpile WAV to M4A, FFmpeg builds.

 Building is done using GitHub Actions.
 You can find the built binaries on the releases page.